cohpy/challenge-201604-words/ezeeetm/README.md

 Example:
-'One day, the day was a better one than that day.' day = 3 one = 2
+'One day, the day was a better one than that day.'

+day = 3
+one = 2

 >your definition of "word" and word counts must be tested,

 see doctest bit in Test function.
 Test is rather strict, only a-z allowed.
 This limits words to strict set of English words with no special chars.
-This has no effect on 10 most used words in a book, but decreases accuracy for some lesser used words that contain special chars.
+This has no effect on typical set of 10 most used words in a book, but decreases accuracy for some lesser used words that contain special chars.